ctfrancia/Storeo-server/README.md

 ## Getting started

 1. Make sure that you have a SQL database installed.
-** THE DEFAULT IS MYSQL AND WE RECOMMEND MYSQL OR POSTGRESQL**
+(MySQL or PostgreSQL recommended)

 2. After installation of SQL database follow respective db guide to start DB.
 For MySQL type: